osamahfaisal/Calculator/README.md

 # Calculator

-- This project is a calculator that performs the arithmetic operations of addition, subtraction, multiplication and division.
+- This project is a Desktop calculator that performs the arithmetic operations of addition, subtraction, multiplication and division.